miurahr/aqtinstall/README.rst

     aqtinst -h

 Supported CI platform
 ---------------------

-There are no limitation for CI platform but currently we are tested on Azure Pipelines.
+There are no limitation for CI platform but currently it is tested on Azure Pipelines.

 License and copyright